 Things Athletes Can Do to Help Prevent Injury:

 - Consider doing an ACL prevention program—Lots of studies show that learning how to land and pivot can prevent ACL injuries.
 Sometimes, muscle imbalances can put you more at risk.
 Several programs have been developed that use simple exercises to improve strength and balance in the right muscles to avoid this devastating injury.
-Several free programs are available online to print (PEP Program, 11+ Program, PEAKc Program).
+Free programs are available online to print (such as 11+ Program).

 - Monitor field conditions—Look for holes, divots and other hazards on fields.
 Stepping in a hole while running full speed on a soccer field is a good way to get injured!